feathersjs-ecosystem/feathers-objection/README.md

   }
 }))

-app.use(function (error, req, res, next) {
-  res.json(error)
-})
+// Handle Errors
+app.use(errorHandler())

+// Start the server
+module.exports = app.listen(3030)

 console.log('Feathers Todo Objection service running on 127.0.0.1:3030')
 ```

-You can run this example by using `node server` and going to [localhost:3030/todos](http://localhost:3030/todos).
+You can run this example by using `node server` and going to [http://localhost:3030/todos](http://localhost:3030/todos).
 You should see an empty array.
 That's because you don't have any Todos yet but you now have full CRUD for your new todos service!

 ## Credits